jmaas/splunk-configs-clustering/docs/setup-search-cluster.md

 Setup Cluster Members
 ---------------------
-This step should be performed on all search heads as refered to `splunk-shN` in the reference architecture.
+This step should be performed on all search heads as refered to as `splunk-shN` in the reference architecture.

 Configure each search head to be a cluster member using the following `/opt/splunk/etc/system/local/server.conf` settings:
 ```